 As with the 50% Husband and Wife Pension, your Spouse must survive you in order to receive the survivor portion of the Optional 75% Husband and Wife Pension.
 If your Spouse dies before you, you will continue to receive the same monthly benefit for the remainder of your lifetime, and all Plan benefits will end upon your death.

-Here is an example of an Optional 75% Husband and Wife Pension, using the same facts as in the example on the preceding page describing the 50% Husband and Wife Pension (you Retire at age 65 on a Regular Pension of \$1,000.00, and your wife is also 65 years old).
-Under the 75% Husband and Wife Pension, you would receive \$840.00 (actuarial reduction based on your Spouse's life expectancy) a month for your lifetime.
-When you die, your wife would continue to collect 75% of the monthly benefit you were receiving or \$630.00 each month for as long as she lives.
+Here is an example of an Optional 75% Husband and Wife Pension, using the same facts as in the example above describing the 50% Husband and Wife Pension (you Retire at age 65 on a Regular Pension of \$1,250, and your wife is also 65 years old).
+Under the 75% Husband and Wife Pension, you would receive \$1,050 (actuarial reduction based on your Spouse's life expectancy) a month for your lifetime.
+When you die, your wife would continue to collect 75% of the monthly benefit you were receiving, or \$788 each month for as long as she lives.
 After she dies, all pension payments stop.

-50% Joint and Survivor Pension for a Same-Gender Domestic Partner
+50% Joint and Survivor Pension for a Domestic Partner

 The 50% Joint and Survivor Pension is similar to the 50% Husband and Wife Pension in that it provides you with a monthly pension for your life.
 Then, if your same-gender Domestic Partner is living when you die, a monthly pension equal to half your monthly benefit will be paid to him or her for the rest of his or her life.
 After your Domestic Partner dies, no further benefits will be paid.
 Because this pension is paid over two lifetimes instead of one, there is an actuarial reduction in the amount that is paid to you during your lifetime.
-The actuarial reduction is based on your age and your same-gender Domestic Partner's age.
+The actuarial reduction is based on your age and your Domestic Partner's age.
+If you were part of the Window Cleaners Union Local No. 2 Pension Plan, different rules may apply.
+See Appendix A on pages 45-47.

-Optional 75% Joint and Survivor Pension for a Same-Gender Domestic Partner
+Optional 75% Joint and Survivor Pension for a Domestic Partner

 The Optional 75% Joint and Survivor Pension is similar to the 50% Joint and Survivor Pension in that it provides you with a reduced benefit in order to provide continuing monthly payments to your same-gender Domestic Partner after your death.
-If you die before the person who was your same-gender Domestic Partner on your Annuity Starting Date, 75% of the amount you were receiving monthly will continue to be paid to that same-gender Domestic Partner as long as he or she lives.
-After your same-gender Domestic Partner dies, no further benefits will be paid.
-Like the 50% Joint and Survivor Pension, because this pension is paid over two lifetimes instead of one, there is an actuarial reduction in the amount that is paid to you during your lifetime, and the actuarial reduction is based on your age and your same-gender Domestic Partner's age.
-However, the reduction in your benefit is larger under the Optional 75% Joint and Survivor Pension than under the 50% Joint and Survivor Pension because your surviving same-gender Domestic Partner's benefit is larger than it would be under the 50% Joint and Survivor Pension.
+If you die before the person who was your Domestic Partner on your Annuity Starting Date, 75% of the amount you were receiving monthly will continue to be paid to that Domestic Partner as long as he or she lives.
+After your Domestic Partner dies, no further benefits will be paid.
+Like the 50% Joint and Survivor Pension, because this pension is paid over two lifetimes instead of one, there is an actuarial reduction in the amount that is paid to you during your lifetime, and the actuarial reduction is based on your age and your Domestic Partner's age.
+However, the reduction in your benefit is larger under the Optional 75% Joint and Survivor Pension than under the 50% Joint and Survivor Pension because your surviving Domestic Partner's benefit is larger than it would be under the 50% Joint and Survivor Pension.

-As with the 50% Joint and Survivor Pension, your same-gender Domestic Partner must survive you in order to receive the survivor portion of the Optional 75% Joint and Survivor Pension.
-If your same-gender Domestic Partner dies before you, you will continue to receive the same monthly benefit for the remainder of your lifetime, and all Plan benefits will end upon your death.
+As with the 50% Joint and Survivor Pension, your Domestic Partner must survive you in order to receive the survivor portion of the Optional 75% Joint and Survivor Pension.
+If your Domestic Partner dies before you, you will continue to receive the same monthly benefit for the remainder of your lifetime, and all Plan benefits will end upon your death.

-In order for your same-gender Domestic Partner to be eligible as a Domestic Partner, you MUST provide:
+Alert: In order for your same-gender Domestic Partner to be eligible as a Domestic Partner, you MUST provide: